open-resources/physics_bank/content/public/007.Momentum and Impulse/Collisions/Head-on collision of carts/Head-on collision of carts.md

 ## Part 1

-If the collision is perfectly inelastic, what is the final velocity of each cart?
+If the collision is perfectly inelastic, what is the final velocity of the carts?

 ### Answer Section